ozos/ozos.github.io/about.md

 I enjoy learning new things about security, programming, computers and life.

-## Why this page
+## Why this page?

 This page is an attempt to keep an online collection of codes I have written over the time.

-## What I do for fun.
+## Interests

-Walking, listening to music, writing, reading, programming, videogames, cooking, watching tv series, outdoors and testing things in virtual enviroments.
+Walking, listening to music, writing, reading, programming, videogames, cooking, watching tv series, outdoors, cybersecurity and testing things in virtual enviroments.

 ## Setup